Large deviations asymptotics for unbounded additive functionals of diffusion processes

-where in the first equality we use the principle of the maximum term; in the second inequality we use Lemma~\ref{semi-exponential-property-cycles}, Result~\ref{LDP-semiexponential-rvs} and the fact that $(i)$ has light-tailed asymptotics; finally, in the last equality we invoke \eqref{equivalence-Epi-ratio-ECoEB}.
-The desired upper bound is obtained by letting $\epsilon$ tend to $0$.
+where in the first inequality we use the principle of the largest term and the fact that $(i)$ has light-tailed asymptotics by Lemma~\ref{bounded-moment-generating-function-t-1-delta}, in the second inequality we use Lemma~\ref{semi-exponential-property-cycles} as well as Result~\ref{LDP-semiexponential-rvs}, and in the last equality we invoke \eqref{equivalence-Epi-ratio-ECoEB}.
+The desired upper bound is obtained by letting $\epsilon \downarrow 0$.
 For the lower bound,